willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 Mission
 *************************************************

 The mission of Utopian Capital is to support the development of a just society by managing the capital assets of the Millennial Utopian Society (MUS), and any of its individual members, with their permission and on their behalf.
-This will support the continuing provision of equal rights under The Millennial Social Code (MSC) to the largest possible population.
+This will support the continuing provision of equal rights under the `Millennial Social Code`_ (MSC) to the largest possible population.

 Business Model
 *************************************************